-The Company's financial liabilities include borrowings, trade and other payables and derivative financial instruments.
+The Company's financial liabilities include borrowings, trade and other payables.

 All derivative financial instruments that are not designated and effective as hedging instruments are accounted for at fair value through profit or loss.

 All interest-related charges and, if applicable, changes in an instrument's fair value that are reported in profit or loss are included within 'finance costs' or 'finance income'.